-There is a 1-1/2 inch diameter socket head pipe plug (not shown) located in the side of the bearing housing.
+There is a 1-1/2 inch diameter socket head pipe plug (28, Figure 2) located in the side of the bearing housing.
 This hole is required for manufacturing purposes only; therefore the pipe plug should never require removal.

-Install the bearing housing O-ring (9) and lubricate it with light grease.
+Install the bearing housing O-ring (30) and lubricate it with light grease.
 Ease the rotating assembly into the pump casing using the installation tool.
 Be careful not to damage the O-ring.

-Install the rotating assembly adjusting shims (33) and secure the rotating assembly to the pump casing with the hardware (14 and 32).
+Install the same thickness of rotating assembly adjusting shims (32) as previously removed, and secure the rotating assembly to the pump casing with the hardware (19 and 20).